 Brand Personality Is Not One-Dimensional

 Your brand shouldn’t settle for just one personality trait.
-That would make it quite bland.
-Instead, mix different traits to make your brand special and unique.
+That would make it bland.
+Instead, infuse it with a blend of different characteristics to make it special and unique.

 Let’s take Patagonia as an example again.